 - 1. How many computers can you see in the picture?
 Answer: 3 monitors and a tablet - 2.
 What are they being used for?
 The monitors are being used to view the patient's health statistics and her x-rays.

-- 1. Video-Uses of computers - 2.
-Worksheet-Uses of computers
+1. Worksheet - Uses of computers